What is Business Analysis - A Complete Guide

 What Does a Business Analyst Do?

-A business analyst is a professional who analyses the organization’s domain and documents its business, processes, business model, and integration with technology.
-There are different role definitions depending upon the organization, but the common attributes are the responsibilities attached to the job role.
-And here are some of the responsibilities of a business analyst,
+A business analyst is a professional who analyzes the organization’s domain and documents its business, processes, business model, and integration with technology.
+There are different role definitions depending on the organization, but the common attributes are the responsibilities attached to the job role.
+Here are some of the responsibilities of a business analyst:

-✓ Taking in the holistic view of the business system and current situation.
-This includes the examination of organization structure, staffs development, current process, and IT systems.
+✓ Taking a holistic view of the business system and current situation.
+This includes the examination of organization structure, staff development, current processes, and IT systems.

 ✓ Documentation of the business requirement is a crucial responsibility of a business analyst.
 The documentation must be carried out as per the standard documentation processes.